This smoked meatloaf recipe is a classic!

 The smoke flavor infuses into the glaze as well the meat.

 Making this a popular dish at all our cookouts!

 So follow my simple steps below and you’ll master meatloaf in no time!

-Smoking meatloaf is as easy as mixing all the ingredients, placing them in a pan to shape, then putting it all in the smoker.
+Smoking meatloaf is as easy as mixing all the ingredients, placing it in a pan, then putting it all in the smoker.

 Leave it to smoke, let it rest then enjoy!

 The easiest thing?

 You don’t have to monitor the temperature or worry about when to add any more wood or charcoal to the fire!

 The key elements of a good meatloaf are the meat, a binder, the seasonings, and a sauce mixture.

 4 eggs whisked